 - recognizing and managing emotional triggers, rather than being ruled by them.

 Nothing can bring Trayvon back.
 His death leaves us with hard questions.
-Finding answers that protect other young people regardless of their color will help to give meaning to his life.
+We must find solutions that will protect other young people regardless of their color,, what they are wearing, or where they are going.